Alternative Therapies for Treating Seizures

 These are other non-drug therapies that people have found effective in their particular situation.
 Keep in mind that since each case of Epilepsy is different, a variety of therapies or drugs that are effective for one person might not work for another.

 If you are aware of a therapy that should be listed, please submit it here for inclusion on this page.
 Again, this is not intended as medical advice or recommendation.
 This is simply for your information.

 This is a link to more information on the Ketogenic (Keto) diet.

-Rapid Recovery Hyperbarics Combining the Atkins diet seizures and Hyperbaric Oxygen Therapy – Call 909-889-762
+Rapid Recovery Hyperbarics Combining the Modified Atkins Diet for seizures and Hyperbaric Oxygen Therapy.

 VNS therapy, or Vagus Nerve Stimulation, involves the surgical placement of an implant to stimulation the Vagus nerve.
 For some patients, this approach allows seizure control without any medication.

 Another implant, The Responsive Neurostimulator (RNS), has been used successfully to treat some cases of epilepsy.
 From the NeuroPace website:

 “The RNS is a programmable, battery powered, microprocessor-controlled device that delivers a short train of electrical pulses to the brain through implanted leads.
 In treating epilepsy, the RNS is designed to detect abnormal electrical activity in the brain and respond by delivering electrical stimulation to normalize brain activity before the patient experiences seizure symptoms.
 The RNS is implanted in the cranium and connected to one or two leads that are implanted near the patient’s seizure focus.”